 The previous Arkansas survey yielded 68 records of seven species in 35 counties (Chandler & McCoy, 1965).
 All but nine of these records were represented in the UAAM, and an additional 13 county records from the historical period were obtained from UAAM holdings (years ranging from 1885–1965, n=217), adding records from four additional counties.
 Seven species: Bombus auricomus (Robertson), B. bimaculatus Cresson, B. fraternus (Smith), B. griseocollis (DeGeer), B. impatiens Cresson, B. pensylvanicus (DeGeer) and B. variabilis (Cresson), were recorded in 39 Arkansas counties throughout the historical period for a total of 81 county records.
 For the contemporary period (2000–2013), 92 records of six species in 36 counties were available.
 Of these, 28 were confirmations of historical records (i.e., records of persistence), and 75 were new records of species in counties.
 All species observed in the historical period were observed in the contemporary period with the exception of B. variabilis.
 Only seven records captured information in the years between our historical and contemporary periods (1966–1999), and each is listed in the species accounts that follow.
 County-level occurrences of each species within the historical and contemporary periods are shown in Figure 1 (1–7).
 Twenty-two of the 75 counties in Arkansas had no records from either period (Fig. 1.8).
 Two anomalous records of western species were among the specimens deposited in UAAM: B. occidentalis and B. vosnesenskii, Radoszkowski, both collected in the 1980s in Washington County by the same collector.
 Because this collector had also deposited specimens from the western United States, where these species are found, we assume that these were mislabeled, rather than truly collected so far out of their natural range.
 Although the species B. fervidus (Fabricius) has been reported as occurring in the state (Chandler & McCoy, 1965; Franklin, 1912; Warriner, 2011) we found no evidence of its presence in Arkansas.
 This is discussed further in the B. fervidus section below.

 Sampling effort differed between the historical and contemporary periods as evidenced by rarefied species accumulation curves (Fig. 2).
 These curves show the number of species recorded as a function of the number of sampled counties and are constructed by randomly resampling the data (n=1000 samples).
 Adequate sampling is expected to result in a flattened curve, while curves with a steep gain reflect data that are under sampled.
 Sampling did not reach an asymptote in the historical period, suggesting that the state may have been under sampled during this period.
-During the contemporary period, species richness showed an asymptote early within the number of sampled counties, indicating that the sampling effort was sufficient to capture state-wide species richness.
+During the contemporary period, species richness showed an asymptote early within the number of sampled counties, indicating that the sampling effort was sufficient to capture statewide species richness.

 Most species showed an increase in county occurrence between the historical period and the contemporary period (Fig. 3).
 Bombus bimaculatus and B. impatiens occurrence records increased three-fold; B. auricomus nearly doubled and B. griseocollis showed an increase of about one-third.
 Bombus fraternus remained virtually unchanged.
 Bombus pensylvanicus occurrence records decreased by 39%.
 Bombus variabilis was not recorded in any counties in the contemporary period.